ebirbe/odoo_course/README.md

-Repository for new Odoo's developers course, this is only a test.
+# Repository for new Odoo's developers course

+This is only a test repository.